wazuh/wazuh-documentation/source/installation-guide/more-installation-alternatives/offline-all-in-one.rst

 Download the packages and configuration files
 ---------------------------------------------

 #.
-Replace ``<deb|rpm>`` and ``<x86_64|aarch64>`` with your package format and architecture choice in the following commands.
+Replace ``<deb|rpm>`` and ``<x86_64|aarch64>`` in the following commands with your choice of package format and architecture.
 Run them from a system with Internet connection.
 This action executes a script that downloads all required files for the offline installation.

     .. tabs::